Drama, Theatre and Film – Micia De Wet

 Do you have any film Directors you aspire to?

-One of my favorite people is the Austrian film director and screenwriter Michael Haneke, but I’m also fond of Danish Director Lars von Trier, known for the film Dogville with Nicole Kidman, which is a very abstract and strange film.
+One of my favourite people is the Austrian film director and screenwriter Michael Haneke, but I’m also fond of Danish Director Lars von Trier, known for the film Dogville with Nicole Kidman, which is a very abstract and strange film.
 I love the way Lars deals with visual mediums, where it is almost a shock and a brutal and animalistic way in which he deals with imagery but it works so well in his way of storytelling.